VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Aerial view of two lattice cell towers with fenced gravel compounds highlighted in color overlay; illustrates target vegetation control zones around telecommunications infrastructure.

-• A single tubular mast up to 200 feet high with pole exterior-mounted antennas, widely deployed for simplicity and most commonly seen from roadsides and throughout southeast urban landscapes.
+• A single tubular mast, most are limited to 200 feet high with pole exterior-mounted antennas, widely deployed for simplicity and most commonly seen from roadsides and throughout southeast urban landscapes.

 • Similar to a monopole tower but stabilized with guy wires, built in various configurations and sizes.
 The addition of expanded footprint needs for wires introduces complexity that can involve exploring weed control with more than one property owner or a wider footing area.
 Pronounced like "Guide"